 What we do

+We are still based at Blackpool Centre for Independent Living, however we now have our own dedicated fully accessible office building to the rear of the centre.
 The health and wellbeing of the people we support, our staff team, volunteers and trustees is paramount.
 We have procedures established to minimise risk and are committed to continuing to help people access the support they need at this difficult time and achieve the outcomes that they need.
 However, the ways in which we do this may look slightly different, but we intend to continue to work, whilst our services are needed.

 “The difference your help has made to our disabled son’s life is amazing, we can now afford to do things that we would never have been able to do before, and to see the smile on his face return, is incredible”